Sun Exposure: Sun, Part Sun

 Root: Taproot, Rhizomes

-Habitat: Sand Prairies, Openings in sandy woodlands, Oak savannas, Woodlands Edges, Stabilized sand dunes
+Habitat: Sand Prairies, Oak savannas, Woodlands Edges, Stabilized sand dunes

 Seed Origin: Ontario